AndreiBarsan/2023-advent-of-code/README.md

  3. Install PyTorch: `conda install pytorch::pytorch torchvision torchaudio -c pytorch`
     * Do not enable `LIBTORCH_USE_PYTORCH`.

- 4.. no you can finally build run
+ 4. Now you can finally build and run problems:
 ```
 cargo run --release --bin <XX_problem>
 ```